wdbo/webdocbook/docs/Installation/Installation.md

 use a download version rather than a Git clone, use a tag preferably.

-When available, any tag named like **vX.Y.Z-outofthebox** is a full and already installed copy of the concerned version.
+When available, any tag named like **vX.Y.Z-outofthebox** is a full and already installed copy of concerned version.
 Note that this kind of package may not work on every systems but it is the best practice to use them as they are already full and ready-to-use.

 ### Setting up the virtual host

+Your server (or virtual host) must point to the `www/` directory of your installation.

 See the [Virtual Host](Setup-Virtual-Host.md) page for an "how-to".